punkave/joinr/README.md

 ## Changelog

+Version 1.0.1 corrects an error in the documentation examples.
+No code changes.

 Version 1.0.0 has no feature changes; it's been stable a long time, so we declared it so.
 Examples in the documentation now correctly invoke toArray().

 Versions 0.1.4 through 0.1.6 switched over from underscore to lodash.